Aventero/MagicalMushrooms/README.md

 # Magical Mushrooms
-3D Hiding Game - U ate some weird Mushrooms and have been shrinked to the size of a fly.
+U have been shrunk to the size of a coin inside the house of a Witch which is trying to catch u.

-Why does this witch hunt you?

-Find a way out and become big again!

-Good luck!
+Hide from her and escape the house.

 [The wiki is here](https://github.com/Aventero/MagicalMushrooms/wiki)